 CEQA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3

-Operations impacts of Alternatives 1–3 on California bay shrimp would be less than significant, as indicated by the very small differences in bay otter trawl abundance as a function of mean April–June X2.
+Operation of Alternatives 1, 2, and 3, would not have a substantial adverse effect, either directly or through habitat modifications, on California bay shrimp as indicated by the very small differences in bay otter trawl abundance as a function of mean April–June X2.
+Operations of Alternative 1, 2, or 3 would be less than significant.

 NEPA Conclusion for Alternatives 1, 2, and 3